Beyond (band): Continue the Revolution

 Beyond made their first appearance on Japan's NHK station and immediately signed with record company Amuse and Fun House record label.
 After their departure from Cinepoly Records to sign with Warner Music, Beyond started to become a more international band, and began to focus more time in Japan and Taiwan.
-The band would release their eighth studio album, Continue the Revolution (繼續革命) on 10 July 1992, achieving commercial and critical success with hit lead rock singles "The Great Wall" (长城), "Insufferably Arrogant" (不可一世) and the reggae single "Ji Xu Chen Zui" (继续沉醉).
+The band would release their eighth studio album, Continue the Revolution (繼續革命) on 10 July 1992, achieving commercial and critical success with hit lead rock singles "The Wall" (長城), "Insufferably Arrogant" (不可一世) and the reggae single "Continue to indulge" (繼續沉醉).
 The band member's life in Japan felt lonely and isolated from their loved ones as it is their first time being away from them for a long period.
 Their songs during this time also emphasized on homesickness, isolation and emotional struggle.
-Tracks like "Looking into Distance" (遥望), "Yan Juan Ji Mo" (厌倦寂寞), and "Wen Nuan De Jia Xiang" (温暖的家乡) vividly portray their experience of living and working abroad in Japan.
+Tracks like "Looking into Distance" (遙望), "Be Tired of Loneliness" (厭倦寂寞), and "Home Sick Song" (溫暖的家鄉) vividly portray their experience of living and working abroad in Japan.

 Beyond officially entered the Japanese market on 25 July by releasing their first Japanese-Cantonese bilingual single, "The Wall c/w Only Heaven Knows", following "リゾ・ラバ ～International～ c/w The Morning Train".
 2 months after the release of both singles, the band released their first Japanese studio album under their band name.
 This album is considered to be a multilingual album as it still contains 3 Cantonese tracks ("The Morning Train", "Farmer", "Only The Heaven Knows") and 1 Mandarin track ("Guilty of Love").